Anonymous-275/duktape-wrapper/README.md

 - CMake 3.0

 # Usage
-- Clone recursively as a submodule or build the library by just cloning it
+- Clone recursively as a submodule or build the library yourself skipping the next step
-- Add the subdirectory in your CMakeLists (skip this if you built it yourself)
+- Add the subdirectory in your CMakeLists
 - Link it to your executable in your project
 - Include "duk_wrapper.h" to use it.